cceh/rti/doc_src/design.rst

 Constant Current Source
 -----------------------

-To get even luminosity I use an LM 317 as constant current source.
+To get even luminosity we use an LM317 as constant current source.
 The adjustment resistor value is given by::

   R_adj = 1.25V / I_O